JUnderCover/Star-data-with-PyOpenGL/README.md

 ### Issues

 Pygame and PyOpenGL have certain compatability issues.
-Trying to use pygame blit will not work.
+Pygame blit will not work.
 See https://stackoverflow.com/questions/40207529/blitting-pygame-surface-onto-pygame-opengl-display

 ## Acknowledgments